MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Split.md

 ### `<Max-substrings>`

 Specifies the maximum number of substrings returned by the split operation.
-The default is all the substrings split by the delimiter.
+The default is all substrings split by the delimiter.
 If there are more substrings, they are concatenated to the final substring.
 If there are fewer substrings, all the substrings are returned.
 A value of 0 returns all the substrings.